iOS17/sideloadly/README.md

 ## Alternative  / Online Alternative Tools for Sideloadly

-To sign an iPA file with the sideload tool, we need a PC, so most iOS users like to install iPA files instantly without using another device.
+To sign an IPA file with the sideload tool, we need a PC, so most iOS users like to install IPA files instantly without using another device.
 So here are the best Sideloadly alternative tools:

 **### Esign Patcher**

-Esign Patcher: Esign Patcher is an Ondevice iPA signing tool, you can install it online without using a PC.
-Also, you can sign an unlimited number of iPA files till the certificate is valid.
-You can use the esign patch app with your Apple ID and password, but you need an Apple Developer or Distributors Certificate to fix the revoke issues. ([Buy VIP Developer Certificate For free](https://udidmaster.com))
+Esign Patcher: Esign Patcher is an Ondevice iPA signing tool; you can install it without using a PC.
+Also, you can sign an unlimited number of IPA files till the certificate is valid.
+You can use the esign patch app with your Apple ID and password, but you need an Apple Developer or Distributor's Certificate to fix the revocation issues. ([Buy VIP Developer Certificate For free](https://udidmaster.com))

 **### 9 Installer**